veitveit/CrossTalkMapper/README.md

 # PTM-CrossTalkMapper

 PTM-CrossTalkMapper is a flexible toolkit to visualize multi-layered quantitative post-transcriptional modification (PTM) data.
+The preprint manuscript can be found on [bioRxiv](https://www.biorxiv.org/content/10.1101/801837v1).

 ## Citation

 Visualization of the Dynamics of Histone Modifications and Their Crosstalk Using *PTM-CrossTalkMapper*.
 Rebecca Kirsch, Ole N. Jensen, Veit Schwämmle.
-Manuscript in preparation.
+Manuscript submitted for publication.

 ## Requirements